soecusoc/Calculator/README.md

 fix that bug, even though it wouldn't be that hard to fix.

 To sum up: This was a casual project to learn the basics of GUI-programming.
 Please, view it as such.
-That's why there are some odd decicions.
+That's why there may be some odd decicions.